MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 > result.data()
 > ```

-For more information, see [the full list of output data](xref:microsoft.quantum.overview.resources-estimator#output-data) of the Azure Quantum Resource Estimator.
+For more information, see [the full list of output data](xref:microsoft.quantum.overview.resources-estimator#output-data) of the Resource Estimator.

 ### Change the default values and estimate the algorithm

-When submitting a resource estimate request for your program, you can optionally specify some characteristics.
+When submitting a resource estimate request for your program, you can specify some optional parameters.
 Use the `jobParams` field to access all the values that can be passed to the job execution and see which default values were assumed:

 ```python
 result['jobParams']